GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/index.md

 - [PyFV3](https://github.com/NOAA-GFDL/PyFV3) NDSL port of the FV3 dynamical core.
 - [pace](https://github.com/NOAA-GFDL/pace) combines the PyFV3 port with PySHiELD physics, a DSL port of the SHiELD physics.

-## The laundry list of things to do

-We have many ideas on what to do in the future.
-Since the work is so fragmented, across repositories, we started a [laundry list](./laundry-list.md) in the hope keep things together in one place.